senbox-org/snap-rut/README.md

 # S2-RUT
-S2 RUT: Radiometric Uncertainty Tool for Sentinel 2 L1C products (ESA IDEAS+ Programme)
+S2 RUT: Radiometric Uncertainty Tool for Sentinel-2 MSI L1C products (ESA IDEAS+ Programme)

 ##How to build?
 First the following tools are needed at least: